 We want to provide you with some ideas to get your first 5 clients up and running within the first couple of months.
-For 1 hour per client per week, that can bring you in $1000 a month, just by working 5 hours a week (based on a $50 per hour rate).
+At the minimum provide 5 hours of coaching per week and earn $1,000 per month ($50.00/hour).

 5 hours.
 That’s not a lot.
 In fact, that’s a sunday afternoon or a saturday morning.
 Or one hour per week day.
 Which ever way you look at it, it’s not a lot of work in order to get $1000 rolling in and help you out financially, whilst doing something you love.

 Here is how strive towards becoming a full-time coach and make a success of your sports coaching job: